 ‘Situational heterosexuality’ is a term I’ve used for several years to describe my experience when people have asked “how I could have been married for so many years and yet be gay?”

-When someone says that to me, I just smile……remain silent for a while having been a gay man in a heterosexual marriage) and wait for what I’m actually thinking to sink into the consciousness of the person who made the naïve statement.
+When someone says that to me, I just smile……remain silent for a while (having been a gay man in a heterosexual marriage) and wait for what I’m actually thinking to sink into the consciousness of the person who made the naïve statement.

-Once they come out of that situation, they have not become homosexual, they revert to their natural orientation; sex and relationships with the opposite sex.
-It’s only the situation that created the behaviour; the orientation wasn’t changed.
+Once they come out of that situation, they have not become homosexual; they revert to their natural orientation, sex and relationships with the opposite sex.
+It’s only the situation that created the behaviour; I did not change the orientation.

 Kinsey and his associates found that 37 percent of the males and 13 percent of the females in their sample had had at least one homosexual encounter.

 Further research over the last five decades has given us a more comprehensive understanding of sexual orientation.